rbontekoe/BAWJ/docs/src/chapter3.md

  The infrastructure layer is the ultimate peel.
 With its functions, it communicates with the external world.
 Adapters overcome mismatches between interfaces.
 When you write you the code, you use `elements from the inner layers.`

-`create_list_of_attendees` is an example function that processes a REST POST-command.

-### Distributed processing
+### Parallel processing

 Programs, written in Julia language, can run on other processor cores.
 Even in Docker containers on remote machines.
 Julia uses the master-worker concept.
-It means you execute Julia's functions on workers.
+It means that the master execute Julia's functions on workers.

-Julia's `remotecall_fetch` function runs functions (our actions!) remotely.
-Internet of Things (IoT) applications are automatic-processes.
-To give commands and receive data, we use of Julia channels.

 ### Style conventions